Denver Metro Area Coyote Behavior Study

 Broomfield Police Department at 911

-To report the loss of a pet to a coyote, please call:
+To report the attack or loss of a pet to a coyote, please call:

 If the pet was attacked while on

 Broomfield Wildlife Masters Volunteer Program.
 Access the Wildlife Help Line at 303.464.5554.